maylay/postActiv/README.md

 Some other files to review:

-- INSTALL: instructions on how to install the software.
+- INSTALL.md: instructions on how to install the software.
-- UPGRADE: upgrading from earlier versions
+- UPGRADE:.md upgrading from earlier versions
-- CONFIGURE: configuration options in gruesome detail.
+- CONFIGURE.md: configuration options in gruesome detail.
 - PLUGINS.txt: how to install and configure plugins.
 - EVENTS.txt: events supported by the plugin system
-- COPYING: full text of the software license
+- COPYING.md: full text of the software license

 Information on using GNU social can be found in the "doc" subdirectory or in the "help" section on-line, or you can contact maiyannah on the fediverse at